Auditions at Fine Arts...

 Audition appointment required.

-Age: Students entering grades 3 through 12 in Fall 2018
+Students entering grades 3 through 12 in Fall 2019

-If you are unavailable for either of the audition dates, please contact TAC director, Sandy Kosovich Peck at email@example.com , or FAA at 440-951-7500, to arrange an alternate audition date.
+If you are unavailable for either of the audition dates, please contact TAC director, Sandy Kosovich Peck at email@example.com , or call 440-951-7500 to arrange an alternate audition date.

 - Student must memorize a short poem or monologue (a short, single character speech) from a play, book or movie no longer than 1 minute in length.

-- Student must prepare a short song, any style.
+- Student must prepare a short song to sing, any style.
 Please bring sheet music in the appropriate key for the accompanist.
 Please, NO CDs or recorded accompaniment.
-Sheet music can be found at local music stores such as Arrowhead Music or Pfabe’s Music, at local libraries or online at websites such as www.musicnotes.com .
+Sheet music can be found at local music stores such as Arrowhead Music or Pfabe’s Music, at local libraries or online at such websites at www.musicnotes.com .

 - Please arrive 10 minutes before scheduled time and plan to stay for 1/2 hour.

 - Visitors or guests are NOT permitted to watch the auditions.
-Parents may wait in the hallway or gallery while their student is auditioning.
+Parents may wait in the hallway or gallery while their child is auditioning.

-Students may register before or after they audition.
-However, placement auditions must be scheduled during one of the dates listed above.
+Students may register before or after the required audition.
+Students must schedule a placement audition during one of the dates listed above.

 Payment can be made in full at time of registration

-a 50% deposit of the total camp tuition per camper can be made to secure placement.
-The camp deposit is fully refundable if the student withdraws from Theatre Arts Camp PRIOR to the end of the business day on May 5, 2018.
-Beginning May 7, 2018 the camp deposit is non-refundable.
-The remaining camp balance is due by the end of business day on May 26, 2018.
+a 50% deposit of total camp tuition per camper can be made to secure placement into TAC.
+The camp deposit is fully refundable if the student withdraws from TAC PRIOR to the end of the business day on Monday, May 6, 2019.
+Beginning Tuesday, May 7, 2019 the camp deposit is non-refundable.
+The remaining camp balance is due by the end of the business day on Friday, May 24, 2019.

 There are a limited number of scholarships available for summer camps.
-Please call (440) 951-7500 or visit fineartsassociation.org/about/scholarships.html for scholarship information.
+Please call (440) 951-7500 or visit www.fineartsassociation.org/about/scholarships.html for scholarship information.